OUTSTANDING SERVICE, DEEP EXPERTISE, HIGH EFFICIENCY

 - Science counsel: We are skilled at effectively identifying and interpreting all relevant scientific literature and expert witness testimony, as well as limiting, excluding and cross-examining opposing experts and developing and presenting expert testimony at trial.

 - Trials: We have multiple team members who are Fellows of the American College of Trial Lawyers and International Academy of Trial Lawyers.
-Several of our team members are Associates of the American Board of Trial Advocates.
+Our team also includes the President of the Trial Lawyers of America, the President-Elect of the American Board of Trial Advocates, and faculty of the International Association of Defense Counsel’s Trial Academy and American Board of Trial Advocates’ Masters in Trial Program.
 We are regularly called upon to lead trial teams in some of the most challenging jurisdictions nationwide.

 - Attorneys General actions: In addition to product liability litigation, the pharmaceutical and medical device industries are increasingly facing legal actions initiated by attorneys general, whether that involves investigations or litigation.
 We have significant experience with these types of actions.